TvNolly

-The name TvNolly is a coinage from the words "television" and "Nollywood", the controversially celebrated name of the movie industry in Nigeria.
+The name TvNolly is a coinage from the words "television" and "Nollywood", the nickname of the movie industry in Nigeria.

 Overview

 TvNolly was started in January 2012 by Olutayo Adeniyi.
 It is an online video streaming platform that provides free movies to internet end-users and consumers around the globe.
 It streams Nigerian, Ghanaian and other African movies.

 The site had 80,934 subscribers on its Facebook fan page as of 29 September 2014.
 According to Alexa.com, tvnolly.com ranks 1,687,251 globally and is not currently among the first 500 highly rated sites in Nigeria.
 Its YouTube page had 175, 179 subscribers and 17,627,516 views as of September 2014.

 History

 In 2012, TvNolly started free web streaming of Nigerian, Ghanaian, and other African movies.

-TvNolly is as an offshoot of Nultan Nigeria Ltd, a new generation technology company specializing in Internet-related services and products across video, e-commerce, enterprise, web, mobile, animation, cloud computing, software and online advertising technologies.
+TvNolly is as an offshoot of Nultan Nigeria Ltd, a technology company specializing in Internet-related services and products across video, e-commerce, enterprise, web, mobile, animation, cloud computing, software and online advertising technologies.
 The company has locations in Lagos, London, Ghana, the United States and Canada.